Dental Fillings in Wauwatosa

 Not only that, but dental fillings also help prevent further tooth decay and damage.
 By eliminating and replacing all of the infected enamel, Dr. Shaun McCue eliminates the risk of further tooth decay.
-As long as you continue to brush and floss regularly and see the team at McCue Dental Health for six-month teeth cleanings and oral exams, the decay won’t come back.
+As long as you continue to brush and floss regularly and see the team at McCue Dental Health for six-month teeth cleanings and oral exams in Wauwatosa, the decay won’t come back.

 Does It Hurt To Get A Dental Filling?